Advertisement

 PEASANT BREAD or PANE RUSTICA

 Generally a large, round rustic loaf with a thick crust and a hearty, flavorful crumb.
 Rural peasants often made this type of simple, satisfying bread with whole grains.
-The breads were baked in open fireplaces or large brick community ovens, since peasants did not have sophisticated kitchens.
+The breads were baked in open fireplaces or large brick community ovens since peasants did not have sophisticated kitchens.
 Most are baked in modern, conventional ovens.

 PITA

-PitaPita takes the form of both a thick flatbread and a pocket bread consisting of a double layer of flatbread.
-Pita is traditional bread in many Middle Eastern cuisines, and in Mediterranean cuisines from Africa to Greece.
-Pocket pitas are used to hold other ingredients (falafel, shwarama); traditional pita is used for dips (hummus, tzatziki) and to wrap souvlaki and gyros.
+Pita takes the form of both a thick flatbread and a pocket bread consisting of a double layer of flatbread.
+Pita is a traditional bread in many Middle Eastern cuisines and Mediterranean cuisines from Africa to Greece.
+Pocket pitas hold other ingredients (falafel, shwarama); traditional pita is used for dips (hummus, tzatziki) and to wrap souvlaki and gyros.

-Photo courtesy of Cabot Creamery.
+Pita pockets are meant to be filled.
+Photo courtesy Cabot Creamery.

 PIZZA